moira-alert/doc/source/overview.rst

 * **Extendable notification channels**

-  Moira has support for email, Slack_ and Pushover_ notifications out-of-the-box.
+  Moira supports email, Slack_ and Pushover_ notifications out-of-the-box.
 But you can always write your own plugin in Go and rebuild Moira Notifier microservice.

 * |Alarm fatigue|_ **protection**